Thali with curry pots and naan

 Advertising

-Laxmi’s Tandoori Indian Restaurant has solidified itself as one of the best in the biz, taking home the title of the Best Indian Restaurant at South Australia’s 2023 Restaurant and Catering Hostplus Awards for Excellence.
-The family-run, Glenunga hotspot has been doing its thing since 1999, and its tandoors (that’s the clay oven) have barely had a day off since, giving Laxmi’s dishes their signature flavour.
-That said, you should probably get around the tandoori platter of chicken, fish, prawn and seekh kebab for an indubitably delicious feast.
+Laxmi’s Tandoori Indian Restaurant has solidified itself as one of the best in the biz, having won the Best Indian Restaurant at South Australia’s 2023 Restaurant and Catering Hostplus Awards for Excellence.
+The family-run Glenunga venue has been doing brisk business since 1999, and its tandoors (clay oven) have barely had a day off since, giving Laxmi’s dishes their signature char-ry flavour.
+Definitely get around the tandoori platter of chicken, fish, prawn and seekh kebab for a delicious feast.
+Hospitable service, an inviting ambience and their Sunday buffet are three more reasons to visit (and re-visit) this spot.

 Advertising